 Our relationship with forests goes back to the dawn of humanity.
-The tree of life features in stories, creation myths and religious literature of every continent.
+The Tree of Life features in stories, creation myths and religious literature of every continent.
 Every landmass!
-You can explore this through the website of treesister Laural Virtues Wauters.
-This global shared human narrative, in every human culture across the planet, speaks to what trees are and their relationship with us.
+You can explore this through the website of Laural Virtues Wauters.
+In every human culture across the planet, this global shared human narrative speaks to what trees are and their relationship with us.
 It also helps us to remember who we are.

-With so much changing in the world at the moment, finding your way back to a relationship with forests can mean opening yourself to some painful information.
-Remember you are not alone.
-You have a global network of tree sisters and brothers standing shoulder to shoulder with you as you explore and learn.
-The “resourcing yourself in this work” section at the end of this blog includes some TreeSisters offerings.
-While some information around deforestation and extraction may be overwhelming, connecting to the Global Forest at this time on Earth is also clarifying, personally empowering and beautiful beyond words.
+With so much changing in the world, finding your way back to a relationship with forests can mean opening yourself to some painful information.
+Remember, you are not alone.
+The “resourcing yourself in this work" section at the end of this blog includes some TreeSisters offerings.
+While some information about deforestation and extraction may be overwhelming, connecting to the Global Forest at this time on Earth is also clarifying, personally empowering and beautiful beyond words.

 The World Conservation Society map is a good guide to the five main intact forest regions.
-TreeSisters funds reforestation across the Tropics for a variety of reasons, one of which is because trees absorb the greatest levels of CO2 here and this equatorial belt helps to stabilise our global weather systems.
-We invite you to take a look at our Tree Strategy to find out more.
-We celebrate all the numerous individuals, communities, groups and international organisations working together across all of these forests in their extraordinary passion, strength and resilience.
+TreeSisters funds reforestation across the Tropics for various reasons, one of which is because trees absorb the greatest levels of CO2 here, and this equatorial belt helps stabilise our global weather systems.
+We invite you to look at our Tree Strategy to learn more.
+We celebrate all the numerous individuals, communities, groups and international organisations working together across these forests in their extraordinary passion, strength and resilience.

 Forests are described by their environmental conditions (biomes).
-A great place to get a broad picture is the UN Food and Agriculture Organisations’ Youth Guide to Global Forests.
+The UN Food and Agriculture Organisations' Youth Guide to Global Forests is a great place to get a broad picture.

 The main biomes are: